n4ogw/so2sdr/share/help/so2sdrhelp.md

 ![Soundcard setup](./soundcard-setup.png)

-* Type: for Linux there is only one option, ALSA.
-In Windows there are several different sound API's.
 * Device: So2sdr-bandmap tries to test which available sound devices will work with the program, and puts a checkmark next to these.
 This check is not 100% effective however.
 Normally you want to use the line